College-Track/sf_class_2014/Report.md

 #### Class of 2011 and 2012 graduation rate compared to other CT Sites

-When comparing the class of 2011 and 2012 though, at the time when no sites were using site based advising, it does appear SF also had a higher graduation rate, as the p value indicates as well.
+When comparing the class of 2011 and 2012 though, at the time when no sites were using site based advising, San Francisco did not have a statistically higher graduation rate.

 ```python
 pd.crosstab(